-Members of America’s Essential Hospitals — and hospitals like them — fill a vital safety net role in communities across the country.
-They share a mission to care for everyone, including the uninsured and underinsured, low-income patients, and other marginalized people.
+Members of America’s Essential Hospitals fill a vital safety net role in communities across the country.
+They share a mission to care for everyone, including the uninsured and underinsured, low-income patients, and other people who face social and financial barriers to care.
 Entire communities rely on these essential health systems for lifesaving services, such as trauma and burn care; public health and safety; and health professionals training.

 We call on Congress to recognize the urgent need to define hospitals that form the foundation of our nation’s health care safety net by defining essential hospitals into law.